phorton1/phorton1/Artisan.md

 	- Visitor's phone (Generic DLNA Server)
 - on any of the devices
     - the Laptop (Artisan Win DLNA Renderer)
-	- the Car Stero (Artisan Android DLNA Renderer)
+	- the Car Stereo (Artisan Android DLNA Renderer)
 	- my Phone (Artisan Android DLNA Renderer)
 	- the TV (Samsung DLNA Renderer)
 	- Visitors Laptop or Phone (Windows Media or Generic DLNA Render)